angular/angular/aio/content/cookbook/ajs-quick-reference.md

     <td>
-      ### bind to the `href` property
+      ### Bind to the `href` property

       {@example 'cb-ajs-quick-reference/ts/src/app/app.component.html' region='href'}

-            Angular, uses property binding; there is no built-in *href* directive.
+            Angular uses property binding; there is no built-in *href* directive.
             Place the element's `href` property in square brackets and set it to a quoted template expression.

-            For more information on property binding, see [Template Syntax](../guide/template-syntax.html#property-binding).
+            For more information see the [Property binding](../guide/template-syntax.html#property-binding)
+            section of the [Template Syntax](../guide/template-syntax.html) page.

             In Angular, `href` is no longer used for routing.
-Routing uses `routerLink`, as shown in the third example.
+Routing uses `routerLink`, as shown in the following example.

       {@example 'cb-ajs-quick-reference/ts/src/app/app.component.html' region='router-link'}

-            For more information on routing, see [Routing & Navigation](../guide/router.html#router-link).
+            For more information on routing, see the [RouterLink binding](../guide/router.html#router-link)
+            section of the [Routing & Navigation](../guide/router.html) page.

     </td>